Portrait Photograph of Stephen Kantrowitz

 Department of History, American Indian Studies Program, Department of Afro-American Studies

-Stephen Kantrowitz writes and teaches about race, politics, and citizenship in the nineteenth-century United States, and especially the era of the Civil War.
-He regularly teaches courses on the nineteenth-century U.S., the Civil War era, slavery and slave revolts, and Native American History.
+Stephen Kantrowitz writes and teaches about race, citizenship, and Native American-settler interactions in the nineteenth-century United States.
+His most recent work explores the transformation of American citizenship in the Civil War era through the experiences of the Ho-Chunk people.
 Professor Kantrowitz was born in Boston, earned his Ph.D. at Princeton University, and has been teaching at UW–Madison since 1995.
-He is Vilas Distinguished Professor of History and the recipient of numerous awards for his scholarship and teaching.
-In the 2016–17 academic year he was the Fulbright Distinguished Chair of American Studies at the University of Southern Denmark.
+He is Plaenert-Bascom and Vilas Distinguished Professor of History and the recipient of numerous awards and fellowships for his scholarship and teaching.

 Talks: